WilliamFrisch/WilliamFrisch/ABOUTME.md

-- 👋 Hi, I’m @WilliamFrisch
+- 👋 Hello, my name is @WilliamFrisch
-- 👀 I’m interested in Web development
+- 👀 I am currently enrolled at Southern Careers Institute getting my under grad in software development
-- 🌱 I’m currently learning Full-Stack Engineering
+- 🌱 I am  currently learning Full-Stack Engineering
 - 💞️ I’m looking to collaborate on anything full stack related that can give me good practice or experience
 - 📫 How to reach me my email is w.frisch@yahoo.com